daniellas/fqb/README.md

 ### JPA Metamodel

-JPA metamodel is required since FQB use it to resolve attributes of your entities.
+JPA metamodel is required since FQB use it to resolve attributes of your entities for:

+* ordering
+* grouping
+* expressions

 If you use maven, add below plugins configurations to your pom.xml

 ```xml
 <build>